140515-JRS/Web-Resume/README.md

-- 👋 Hi, I’m @memerjo86
+- 👋 Hi, I’m Jo
-- 👀 I’m interested in a career in UX/UI/Web design
+- 👀 I’m interested in a career in cloud computing or AI, possibly in design aspect
 - 🌱 I’m currently learning Bachelor of Information Technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jo.xstams86@gmail.com